JSorngard/lambert_w/README.md

 ## Features

+`estrin`: evaluate the polynomials in the rational functions with [Estrin's scheme](https://en.wikipedia.org/wiki/Estrin%27s_scheme).
+This speeds up evaluation of some of the polynomials if the target architecture has fused multiplu-add instructions.
+If the target architechture does not have fused multiply-add instructions, this feature may slow down the evaluation and reduce accuracy.

 One of the below features must be enabled:

 `libm` *(enabled by default)*: if the `std` feature is disabled,